6 Problems Solved by an Employee Call-Off Hotline

 “But I DID call!
 It’s your fault, not mine, that you didn’t get the message.”

-There’s simple solution: leave the sick leave reporting to the professionals as well.
+There’s a simple solution: leave the sick leave reporting to the professionals.

-A employee call-off service can offer a centralized place for all team members to call and report being sick around the clock.
+An employee call-off hotline can offer a centralized place for all team members to call and report being sick around the clock.
 An actual customer service agent will get the basic details from them about why they can’t make it in and how long they expect to be out.

-Representatives from the absence reporting service will quickly relay the information to the appropriate manager in a manner that makes sure they always get the message in a timely manner.
+Representatives from the attendance line will quickly relay the information to the appropriate manager in a manner that makes sure they always get the message in a timely manner.

-The intent is that you’ll have all the available information ahead of time to accommodate scheduling, and employees will also be able to start recuperating knowing that everyone has been properly notified and they will not potentially face a talking-to or other discipline when they return about failing to inform the right people.
+The intent is that your HR department and supervisors will have all the available information ahead of time to accommodate scheduling, and employees will also be able to start recuperating knowing that everyone has been properly notified and they will not potentially face a talking-to or other discipline when they return about failing to inform the right people.

 These types of call-off services can solve a variety of ‘calling in sick’ problems at the employee and managerial level.